 The truth about ERP bolt-ons reveals mixed results depending on the path you choose.
 In this post, we’ll discuss the good, the bad and the ugly risk associated with ERP bolt-on extensions, so you can make the right decision for your business.

-Sometimes, key benefits a company wants from an ERP are not part of the purchased ERP package you selected to implement.
+Sometimes there are key benefits a company wants from an ERP that are not part of their purchased ERP package.
 A business can get missing capabilities and extend the value of their ERP with an additional application or module, fondly referred to as a “bolt-on.”

-ERP bolt-ons provide very specific functionality or technology to complement ERP systems.
+ERP bolt-ons are modules that provide very specific functionality or technology to complement ERP systems.
 CRM, advanced supply chain management, vendor relationship management and HR modules are typical examples of bolt-ons.

 There are a few basic concepts to understand about ERP bolt-on extensions: